El Yunque National Forest: La Coca

-This trail is a 1.8-mile one-way trail that is considered to be very challenging, not necessarily for its steepness but for the density of the forest foliage it crosses.
+This trail is a 1.8 mi one-way trail that is considered to be very challenging, not necessarily for its steepness but for the density of the forest foliage it crosses.
 The trail crosses numerous small streams, waterfalls, and a tabonuco tree forest and leads to the lush Mameyes Wild & Scenic River area.
 This is one of the rainiest parts of the national forest, which means the trail is often muddy and slippery, so appropriate hiking shoes are necessary.
 Due to the dense forest in the area, most disappearances in the forest occur along this trail, so it is important not to walk off the trail under any circumstances.
 The trailhead is located on PR-191.